Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Print the taxonomy classes valid for the given classifier.*
+*Receive a list of the valid taxonomy classes for a given classifier.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*